 As with choosing any business phone system, you should do some research and find the company that will work best for your needs before you buy hardware or commit to a contract.

-Tip: Read our exhaustive reviews of the best business phone systems to compare prices, ease of use, features and customer support.
+Read our exhaustive reviews of the best business phone systems to compare prices, ease of use, features and customer support.

 Nextiva offers an excellent variety of features in addition to typical VoIP connections.
 You have access to automated customer data at your fingertips and a live chat option for communicating with customers and clients.
 Nextiva is often ranked as the best VoIP provider for commercial applications.
 Read our comprehensive Nextiva review for more information.

 Grasshopper is among the easiest VoIP solutions to use.
 It’s ideal for freelancers or small business owners who don’t have much phone traffic but wish to use a business phone number.
 With Grasshopper, it’s easy to create memorable vanity numbers that are easier for customers to remember.
-Read our review of Grasshopper for more information.

 RingCentral is a great choice for midsize and large businesses that get a lot of phone traffic or have many remote workers who collaborate over the phone.
 Forget Zoom: RingCentral lets you set up video conferences for up to 500 people for no additional fees.
 Read our complete RingCentral review for more information.